What Is Value investing?

 Value investing is how Warren Buffet built his fortune.
 Mr. Buffet learned from his professor at Columbia University, Benjamin Graham, to whom the above quote can be attributed.

-Graham is widely considered to be the father of Analysis is the seminal work on value investing.
+Graham is widely considered to be the father of security Analysis is the seminal work on value investing.
 In 1949, Graham followed up with The Intelligent Investor, which quickly became a classic on the subject.
 In the second book his focus shifted from individual companies to groups of stocks and investor behavior.

 Rather than chasing popular names or looking for fast-moving stocks, Graham preferred a more quantifiable, disciplined approach to investing.
 He preferred to invest based on the “underlying economics” of the stock.